SERA CHAIrpersON - Anita Thomas

 • Conservation biology of New Caledonian vegetations

-• In vitro researches dedicated to rare plants
+• In vitro research dedicated to rare plants

-Bruno Fogliani is an Assistant Professor working at the "LIVE" (EA 4243)/UNC and become the Assistant Director of the New Caledonian Agronomic Institute in 2012.
-He is responsible of the LIVE "Seed Ecophysiology" team.
-Bruno is involved in the coordination of several research contracts engaged with New Caledonian Institutions as well as with Mining Industries dedicated to seed germination studies in order to optimise revegetation and/or ecological restoration of degraded land.
-He recently developed a program on Amborella trichopoda germination requirements.
+Bruno is an Assistant Professor at the University of New Caledonia and previously Deputy Director of the New Caledonian Agronomic Institute.
+He is involved in the coordination of several research programs engaged with New Caledonian Institutions as well as with Mining Industries dedicated to conservation, revegetation and/or ecological restoration.

 Brisbane, Queensland